Our Homeschool Curriculum Choices For Middle School

 Math is probably the only subject where we follow the curriculum very closely.
 We tend to complete most of the math lessons in our curriculum and stick very closely to the lessons in order.
 However, I’ll skip over concepts Emily has already mastered and pull in extra practice in all kinds of fun ways.

-Our favorite math curriculum is Teaching Textbooks.
-We’ve used this program for years and it’s definitely enough all by itself.
-We add lots of fun games and other activities to give Emily lots of real-world practice with math too.
+Our favorite math curriculum in sixth grade was Teaching Textbooks.
+We used this program for years, and it was enough all by itself.
+We added lots of fun games and other activities to give Emily lots of real-world practice with math too.

 Science